ionic-team/ionic-docs/src/content/intro.md

 Ionic Framework V4 is a major advance in the underlying technology and capabilities of the project, with a focus on performance, compatibility, and overall extensibility.
 Although V4 still integrates deeply with Angular through the `@ionic/angular` package, it is now also framework-agnostic, meaning it can work with any other JavaScript framework (Vue, React, Preact, etc), or no framework at all.

-By moving to web standards, V4 allows the core of Ionic to rely on what the browser is capable of, than custom code from a framework.
+By moving to web standards, V4 allows the core of Ionic to rely on what the browser is capable of, rather than custom code from a framework.
 This can mean faster load time, better performance, and less overall code.

 ## Ionic Pro